odomobo/ozdf/README.md

 #### [BOOK CHAPTERS]
 ==== PLAYING PILGRIMS
-"Christmas won’t be Christmas without any presents," grumbled Jo, lying on the rug.
+"Christmas won't be Christmas without any presents," grumbled Jo, lying on the rug.

-"It’s so dreadful to be poor!" sighed Meg, looking down at her old dress.
+"It's so dreadful to be poor!" sighed Meg, looking down at her old dress.

-"I don’t think it’s fair for some girls to have plenty of pretty things, and other girls nothing at all," added little Amy, with an injured sniff.
+"I don't think it's fair for some girls to have plenty of pretty things, and other girls nothing at all," added little Amy, with an injured sniff.